Note: Welcome to Part 2 in my 3-part series about how writing saved my life.

 With fascination, I attended editorial meetings where the writers openly argued and cursed each other.
 I made my first white friend and had my first conversations ever with people who were openly gay.
 Then, I really crossed the line by falling into lust and love.

 He was a fellow intern, tall, handsome and black.
 Mom, who was too busy running Dad’s business to monitor me, knew something was up.
-I took to staying out all night, exploring New York City with my boyfriend.
+I took to staying out all night as I explored New York City with my boyfriend.
 For the first time, I tried sushi, clubbing and miniskirts.
+And, sex.

 Growing up in a non-kissy, non-touchy household had me starved for affection.
 The romance put me at odds with everything I knew.
-Pre-marital sex and Black-Asian interracial dating were both no-nos in Chinese Christian circles.
-So I quit the church.
+Pre-marital sex and black-Asian interracial dating were both no-nos in Chinese Christian circles — even dating white guys would’ve made me a disgrace.
+So, I quit the church.

 When the internship ended, the Voice offered me a secretarial job.
-Great — I could stay in the new world for more adventures.
-My sense confidence began to grow.
+Great — I could stay in the new world for more adventures and get paid for it.
+My sense of confidence began to grow.

 Well, a miracle happened.

 I actually was accepted into the J-School’s Class of 1980.
-I wish I could say it was happily-ever-after experience.
-But I suffered from Imposter Syndrome and felt like a misfit in Columbia’s elitist setting.
-But Mom was thrilled by my Ivy League diploma.
-The prestige comforted her when me and the boyfriend took the next step in relationship.
+I wish I could say it was a happily-ever-after experience.
+But I suffered from Imposter Syndrome and felt like a misfit in Columbia’s elitist classrooms.
+Mom, though, was thrilled by my Ivy League diploma.
+The prestige comforted her when me and the boyfriend took the next step in our relationship.

 Breaking into the mainstream

 In the early ’80s, interracial marriage to white guys was still so rare that some Asian parents disowned their daughters.
-So bringing home a black guy had me ostracized.
-When I went Blasian (Black-Asian), most of my relatives turned their backs.
+That meant bringing home a black guy had me ostracized.
+When I went Blasian (black-Asian), most of my relatives turned their backs.
 So did many friends.
-My boyfriend/fiancé got grief from his people too.
+My boyfriend/fiancé got grief from his people, too.

 “Good thing Daddy is dead because you would’ve killed him,” my mother said.